Light Amplification by Stimulated Emission of Radiation (LASER)

 The acronym LASER stands for Light Amplification by Stimulated Emission of Radiation.
-Unlike conventional light sources, laser light exhibits unique properties: it is highly monochromatic (narrow spectral width), highly directional (low divergence), and coherent (meaning the light waves are synchronized in phase and direction).
+Unlike conventional light sources, lasers emit beams with unique optical properties: monochromaticity (narrow spectral width), high directionality (low divergence), and coherence (synchronized phase).

-A laser system typically consists of three fundamental elements:
+A laser system generally consists of three fundamental elements:

-3. Optical Resonator (mirrors that amplify light through feedback)
+- Optical Resonator: Mirrors that amplify light through optical feedback.

 Lasers are categorized by the physical state of their gain medium into four main types: Solid-state (e.g., YAG, YVO4, Ytterbium), Gaseous (e.g., CO2, Excimer, Argon), Liquid (e.g., dye lasers), and Semiconductor (e.g., laser diodes).